ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/overview.markdown

   "RavenSettings": {
     "Urls": ["https://a.MYCOMPANY.ravendb.cloud"],
     "DatabaseName": "MyDB",
-    "CertFilePath": "free.MYCOMPANY.client.certificate.without.password.pfx"
+    "CertFilePath": "../certs/free.MYCOMPANY.client.certificate.without.password.pfx"
   }
 }
 {CODE-BLOCK/}

 This will connect to the `a.MYCOMPANY.ravendb.cloud` RavenDB Cloud cluster using the local certificate file.
+The file path can be relative to the `.csproj` file or absolute.

 {WARNING: Do not commit and publish PFX files}
-It is recommended to only use the PFX file locally, e.g. `free.MYCOMPANY.client.certificate.without.password.pfx` and exclude it from source control (e.g. `.gitignore`).
-The template is configured by default to do this for you.
+It is recommended to only use the PFX file locally, e.g. `free.MYCOMPANY.client.certificate.without.password.pfx` and keep it outside your project directory.
+The template is configured by default to ignore it in Git and to never copy PFX files to the `bin` and `publish` folders.
 {WARNING/}

 #### Using the password-protected PFX file

 If you prefer to use the password-protected PFX file, you can store the `CertPassword` using the [.NET User Secrets Tool][dotnet-user-secrets].
-However, keep in mind that all teammates will need this secret configured locally to use the PFX file.
+However, keep in mind that your team will need this secret configured locally to use the PFX file.

 {CODE-BLOCK:bash}
 dotnet user-secrets init